1871fotc/fotc/docs/walks/toowong-identities-1.md

 ## Munce Family <small>(9‑43‑11)</small>

-Irishman William John Munce died at his Toowong home Caltura in 1892 aged 77.
-Caltura, believed to be located at 82 Jephson Street, was named after the Ceylonese birthplace of his wife, Elizabeth who died at Sandgate in 1901.
-One of their daughters, Ada Kate, never married and died at Cultura in 1944 aged 78.
+Irishman William John Munce died at his Toowong home *Caltura* in 1892 aged 77. *Caltura*, believed to be located at 82 Jephson Street, was named after the Ceylonese birthplace of his wife, Elizabeth who died at Sandgate in 1901.
+One of their daughters, Ada Kate, never married and died at *Cultura* in 1944 aged 78.

 ??? directions "Directions"